 Your business structure is simply who owns or bears the risk of the business.
 Canada allows just three types of business structures.
 They are:

 – Sole proprietorship

-Every other kinds of business structures like a limited partnership and the cooperative corporation are under these broad categories.
+Every other kind of business structure like a limited partnership and the cooperative corporation is under these broad categories.
 When deciding on the structure of your business, you must consider several factors.
 Some of these factors include:

 – Tax deductions

 This is where many potential business owners get scared and stick to their 9-to-5 jobs.
 On average, you need less than $5,000 to start a small business in Canada.
 Most people prefer to raise capital for their new businesses from personal savings.
 However, not everyone has the luxury of infusing funds from their savings.
 If you fall into the second category, then you need to raise capital through other means.